GameTechDev/IntelAIGamingAssistantLibrary/demo/game-assistant-walkthrough/README_EN.md

 # Game Assistant Walkthrough Guide

+> This tool is for demonstration purposes only.
+It is for personal use only and must not be used for commercial purposes.

 Welcome to the [Game Assistant Walkthrough Tool](https://github.com/GameTechDev/IntelAIGamingAssistantLibrary/tree/main/demo/game-assistant-walkthrough).

 A game walkthrough assistant tool with two supported usage modes: